Elroum/chllengeApp/README.txt

-This project works with Django 1.11;  Python 3.6;  Postgres and pgAdmin 4.2
+This project works with Django 1.11;  Python 3.6;  PostgreSQL and pgAdmin 4.2

 Informations about Project Structure : the project contains Two apps : accounts & shops